 While it may seem counterintuitive, a missed premium payment or even lapse may not automatically disqualify a beneficiary from receiving death benefits.
-Life insurance lapse and termination is highly regulated, and if the life insurance company or the employer administering the policy failed to adhere to those regulations, it may not be the fault of the policyholder that premium payments were not made.
-In these cases we can often get our beneficiary clients paid.
+Life insurance lapse and termination are highly regulated, and if the life insurance company or the employer administering the policy failed to adhere to those regulations, it may not be the fault of the policyholder that premium payments were not made.
+In these cases, we can often get our beneficiary clients paid.

 Life insurance policies expressly list causes of death that are excluded from coverage, called “exclusions.”

 Death as a result of self-inflicted injuries is frequently excluded from coverage.
 However, we have found that life insurance companies will attempt to wrongfully classify someone’s death as a suicide so that they can deny the beneficiary’s claim.
 In these cases, we thoroughly investigate the cause of death and if we can prove the death was not self-inflicted, we can get our beneficiary clients paid.

 A policyholder must disclose all personal information, including health and lifestyle habits, on their initial application for life insurance and medical questionnaire.
 Life insurance adjusters base the premiums paid on this information, using it to calculate the risk to them that the policyholder will die within the policy term.